 The fact that it is now no more than a sporting event does not cancel out the fact that it is a pagan festival, because of its origin and name.
-The evidence (daleel) for that is the hadeeth narrated by Thaabit ibn al-Dahhaak (may Allaah be pleased with him), who said: "At the time of the Messenger of Allaah (peace and blessings of Allaah be upon him), a man vowed to sacrifice some camels in Bawwaanah.
-He came to the Messenger of Allaah (peace and blessings of Allaah be upon him) and said, 'I have vowed to sacrifice some camels in Bawwaanah.'
-The Prophet Allaah (peace and blessings of Allaah be upon him) said, 'Were there any idols there that were worshipped during the Jaahiliyyah?'
-He said, 'No.' He said, 'Did they hold any of their festivals there?'
-He said, 'No.' The Messenger of Allaah (peace and blessings of Allaah be upon him) said: 'Then fulfil your vow, for there is no fulfilment of any vow which involves disobeying Allaah, or with regard to something that the son of Adam does not own."
-(Narrated by Abu Dawood in al-Aymaan wa'l-Nudhoor, 3133.
-According to another report, the one who asked the question was a woman (2133).
-It was also narrated by al-tabaraani in al-Kabeer (1431).
-Shaykh al-Islam said: its isnaad is according to the conditions of al-Saheehayn.
-All of its narrators are thiquat (trustworthy) and mashhoor (well known), and the chain is intact, with no 'an'anah (none of the links of the chain are connected with the word 'an, meaning 'from').
-See al-Iqtidaa', 1/634.
-It was classed as saheeh by al-Haafiz in al-Buloogh, 5041).
+The Daleel (evidence) for that is the Hadeeth Reported

+"At the time of the Messenger of Allaah, sallallaahu 'alayhi wa sallam, a man vowed to sacrifice some camels in Bawwaanah.
+He came to the Messenger of Allaah, sallallaahu 'alayhi wa sallam, and said: 'I have vowed to sacrifice some camels in Bawwaanah.'
+The Prophet of Allaah, sallallaahu 'alayhi wa sallam, said: 'Were there any idols there that were worshipped during the Jaahiliyyah?'
+He said, 'No.' He, sallallaahu 'alayhi wa sallam, said: 'Did they hold any of their festivals there?'
+He said, 'No.' The Messenger of Allaah, sallallaahu 'alayhi wa sallam, said: 'Then fulfill your vow, for there is no fulfillment of any vow which involves disobeying Allaah, or with regard to something that the son of Adam does not own.'"
+(Reported by Abu Daawood in al-Aymaan wa'l-Nuthoor, 3133.
+According to another report, the one who asked the question was a woman (2133)

+It was also Reported by at-Tabaraani in al-Kabeer (1431) Shaykh al-Islaam said: "Its Isnaad is according to the conditions of the Saheehayn.
+All of its narrators are Thiqaat (trustworthy) and Mash-hoor (well known), and the chain is intact, with no 'An'anah [none of the links of the chain are connected with the word 'an, meaning 'from']."
+See Al-Iqtidaa', 1/634.
+It was classed as Saheeh by al-Haafidh in al-Buloogh, 5041)

-The Prophet (peace and blessings of Allaah be upon him) paid attention to the origins of things, and the origin of this sporting event is a (pagan) festival.
+The Prophet of Allaah, sallallaahu 'alayhi wa sallam, paid attention to the origins of things, and the origin of this particular sporting event is a (pagan) festival.